dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 After SaveChanges completes, all the deleted entities are detached from the DbContext since they no longer exist in the database.
 Output from the debug view is therefore empty.

 > [!NOTE]
 > This document only scratches the surface on working with relationships in EF Core.
-See See [Relationships](xref:core/modeling/relationships) for more information on modeling relationships, and [Changing Foreign Keys and Navigations](xref:core/change-tracking/relationship-changes) for more information on updating/deleting dependent/child entities when calling SaveChanges.
+See [Relationships](xref:core/modeling/relationships) for more information on modeling relationships, and [Changing Foreign Keys and Navigations](xref:core/change-tracking/relationship-changes) for more information on updating/deleting dependent/child entities when calling SaveChanges.

 ## Custom tracking with TrackGraph